 A PNG is made up a 3 process color RGB, red green and blue light.
 But is not set up for CMYK or print and can have a funny output if you print from them professionally!

 Q. "What's all the talk about PIXELS ?"

 Pixel resolution is the number of pixels measured width × height, that can be displayed on the screen.
 For example, a device with the resolution of “1020 × 760” has a 1020-pixel width and a 760-pixel height.
 A web ad, a Facebook cover etc.. is measured this way.

 Pixel density is measured in PPI (Pixels Per Inch), which refers to the number of pixels present per inch on the display.
 A higher pixel density per inch allows for more sharpness and clarity when using the device.
 Web images are about 72 pixel per inch.

 The reason why an image appears "blurry" is that pixel density is too small for the width and height it is being displayed on screen.

 PRINTING: DPI-(dots per inch) applies to printing.
 It describes the amount of ink dots on a printed image.
 Print documents dimensions are measured in INCHES (height x width).

 When your design is going to be physically printed, the printer will use DPI.
 Each model and style of printer produces its own unique DPI based on its settings.
 Inkjet printers produce a resolution around 300 to 720 DPI, while laser printers produce images anywhere from 600 to 2,400 DPI.

 * A printed image can ALSO appear blurry, if there is not enough pixel density for the width and height it is being printed.

-300 PPI is generally considered industry standard quality.
+300 DPI is generally considered industry standard quality for print.